misun6312/StandupBot/standup_bot/README.md

 ## Installation
 In order to use StandupBot, you will need to install [Elixir](https://elixir-lang.org/install.html#distributions).

+You will also need to [create a Slack App for your integration](https://api.slack.com/apps/) for your bot.

 ## Usage
 ### Defining a Config
 In order to use this application, you will need to define a configuration file `standup_bot/priv/config.json` containing the job specs that you want to execute (you may need to create the `/priv` directory yourself).
 An example configuration file looks something like this: